AlexisZam/natural-language-inference/text_classification_examples.md

 ## PyTorch version

-Fine-tuning the library models for sequence classification on the GLUE
-benchmark: General Language Understanding Evaluation.

-GLUE is made up of a total of 9 different tasks.

 We get the following results on the dev set of the benchmark with the previous commands (with an exception for WNLI which is tiny and where we used 5 epochs isntead of 3).
 Trainings times are given for information (a single Titan RTX was